 Opposite the studio was a small harbour with a building that what was once where school slates were made, hence the beach in front of the house made of shards of slate.

 In the house, his writing desk had a bust of himself sent recently by Ivor Roberts Jones’s widow.
 It is said that Kyffin may have had a hand in Ivor getting the commission of Winston Churchills statue out side the Houses of Parliament, being President of the Royal Academy at the time.

 It amused me that the illuminated Certificate hung in a golden frame in the loo.

-He was such a generous man, gave me prints, and once showing me a Gregynog Press book of Agnes Miller Parker wood engraving with six slipped in prints, said ‘pick one’ but that will spoil your set,’ take it’ He said!
+He was such a generous man, gave me prints, and once showing me a Gregynog Press book of Gertrude Hermes wood engraving with six slipped in prints, said ‘pick one’ but that will spoil your set,’ take it’ He said!